giorgk/Mantis/README.md

 _The most recent input files are in the MantisData folder under the Mantis Google Drive main folder_.

 ### Input message
-The server does nothing until it recieves an input message. </br>
+The server does nothing until it receives an input message. </br>
-The input message has the KEYWORD VALUE format using spaces to separate.
+The input message has the KEYWORD VALUE format using spaces as separation character.
 The input message has to be one line.
-The end line character `\n`  indicates the end of message.
+The end line character `\n`  indicates the end of the message.
-#### Required keywords values
+#### Required Input keywords values
 The keywords have to use the exact lower Capital case as it appears on the list
 * __endSimYear__ [integer ####] The simulation always starts at 1945 and continues up to this year.
 The value has to be greater than 1945 of course.
-Currently there is a limit to 2500 if the end year is less that 1990 or greater than 2500 it gets reset to 2100.
+Currently there is an upper limit of 2500.
+Yet if  the end year is less than 1990 or greater than 2500 it gets reset to 2100.
-* __startRed__ [integer ####] The year to start the reduction scenarios.
+* __startRed__ [integer ####] The year to start the reduction applications.
 This should be always between 1945 and `endSimYear`.
 If not it gets reset to 2020
-* __endRed__ [integer ####] The year to fully implement the reduction rates.
-This should be always between `startRed` and `endSimYear`.
+* __endRed__ [integer ####] The year to fully implement the reduction application rates.
+This should always be between `startRed` and `endSimYear`.
 If not it gets reset to `startRed` + 5
 * __flowScen__ [string] This is a keyword from the following list:

 |Flow scenarios| Description |